- Our Farm

-High Ground Favorites Cloudapples arugula basil beets braise broccoli butternut squash cabbage carrots cauliflower celery chard cheese cilantro dressing fennel fish herbs kale leeks lemon lettuce Meyer lemon mint mushrooms nuts onion onions parsley pork potatoes quickles roasted salad sauce saute scallions soup spinach summer squash tomatoes vegan vegetarian vinaigrette winter squash
+High Ground Favorites Cloudapples arugula basil beets braise broccoli butternut squash cabbage carrots cauliflower celery chard cheese cilantro dressing fennel fish herbs kale leeks lemon lettuce Meyer lemon mint mushrooms nuts onion onions parsley pork potatoes quickles roasted salad sauce saute scallions soup summer squash tomatoes topping vegan vegetarian vinaigrette winter squash

 Sign up for HGO Newsletter